PCPI Meeting at the 27th IUGG General Assembly

 Large-scale climate variability in Antarctica and the Southern Ocean over decades to centuries, and links to extra-polar climate

 International workshop on polar-lower latitude linkages and their role in weather and climate prediction

 A joint initiative by WWRP-PPP and WCRP-PCPI.

-Few climate models have accurately predicted recent changes in polar climate and, as a result, projections of seasonal to multidecadal polar climate variability remain uncertain.
-We welcome presentations that examine the processes that govern seasonal to multidecadal polar climate variability, identify sources of polar climate predictability and characterize uncertainty in polar climate prediction.
-Studies may address these topics using remote sensing, field-based observations, proxy data, reanalyses, numerical modeling and theory.
-Assessing model errors related to polar predictability and evaluating renalyses are also important to advance this field.
+Session 2392 Description: Few climate models have accurately predicted recent changes in polar climate and, as a result, projections of seasonal to multidecadal polar climate variability remain uncertain.
+We welcome presentations that examine the processes that govern seasonal to multidecadal polar climate variability, identify sources of polar climate predictability, and characterize uncertainty in polar climate prediction.
+Studies may address these topics using remote sensing, field-based observations, proxy data, reanalyses, numerical modeling, and theory.
+Assessing model errors related to polar predictability and evaluating reanalyses are also important to advance this field.
 Finally, we welcome studies that link polar climate predictability to extra-polar phenomena.
 This session seeks to connect the community of atmospheric, oceanic, and cryospheric scientists working on topics relevant to the new Polar Climate Predictability Initiative of the World Climate Research Program.

 Univ of Washington